China's Xi expands powers, promotes allies

 Other new Standing Committee members include Cai Qi, the Beijing party secretary, and Ding Xuexiang, a career party functionary who is regarded as Xi’s “alter ego” or chief of staff.
 Wang Huning, a former law school dean who is chief of ideology, stayed on the committee.
 The No. 7 member is Li Xi, the party secretary of Guangdong province in the southeast, the center of China’s export-oriented manufacturing industry.

 The Central Committee has 11 women, or 5% of the total.
-Its 24-member Politburo has none following the departure of Vice Premier Sun Chunlan, who is in her 70s.
+Its 24-member Politburo has none after the departure of Vice Premier Sun Chunlan, who is in her 70s.

 Party plans call for creating a prosperous society by mid-century and restoring China to its historic role as a political, economic and cultural leader.